bradleymackey/turbo-boost-disable/README.md

 ./unload.sh
 ```

+Bear in mind that after enabling, it probably will auto-disable after the next computer unlock.

 ## Licence
 This software fundamentally relies on the TurboBoost Switcher kext, embedded in [this repository](https://github.com/rugarciap/Turbo-Boost-Switcher).
 This repository is distributed under the GNU General Public Licence v2.0, of which the terms are:

 ```
 Turbo Boost disabler / enable app for Mac OS X Copyright (C) 2013  rugarciap

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
 ```

 In accordance with the terms of the licence, we are distibuting this software under the same licence.